cute black and white tuxedo mustache cat with stella and chewys wet and freeze dried raw food for cats tongue out

 Most of the time, bad cat breath is a minor inconvenience.
 But chronic halitosis or sudden changes in your cat’s breath (with no change in food or lifestyle to explain it) could signal an underlying health issue such as diabetes or kidney disease.

-Gastrointestinal problems (including bowel obstruction) can cause foul breath that smells like poop, and are usually accompanied by frequent vomiting.
+Gastrointestinal problems (including bowel obstruction) can cause foul breath that smells like feces and are usually accompanied by frequent vomiting.

 If home remedies aren’t working, or if your cat’s bad breath is accompanied by other symptoms (difficulty eating, vomiting, or inflamed gums), get it checked out by your vet.
 They may recommend professional dental cleaning, antibiotics, or other treatments.